 With our best efforts, we can minimize instructional disruption for all students and foster greater student success.
 Inevitably, there will be times in which students make poor choices that can lead to the need for emergency suspensions at the school site, or even criminal intervention at the school site or beyond its boundaries.
-When this occurs, we maintain our objective of returning a student to their neighborhood/zoned school as soon as possible while maintaining a safe and healthy learning environment for all.
-Much of this is governed statutorily (See Nevada Revised Statute (NRS) Chapter 392.)
+When this occurs, we maintain our objective of returning a student to his or her neighborhood/zoned school as soon as possible while maintaining a safe and healthy learning environment for all.
+Much of this is governed statutorily (See Nevada Revised Statute (NRS) Chapter 392.

-If a student allegedly commits what is referred to as a "Big 3" violation (which includes statutory weapons violations, distribution (sales) of controlled substances, or battery on a district employee with injury), the school administration would place the student on emergency suspension and schedule a behavior hearing with the District hearing officer.
-Under Nevada law, students in possession of dangerous weapons will be removed from school, most likely placed into an Interim Alternative Educational Setting (IAES), for one school year.
-However, for students involved in battery on a district employee with injury and students involved in distribution of controlled substances, for a first offense the school must create a positive behavioral support planemploying restorative practices, and the child should be returned to their school.
+If a student allegedly commits what is referred to as a "Big 3" violation (which includes Statutory Weapons Violations, Distribution (Sales) of Controlled Substances, or Battery on a District Employee with Injury1), the school administration would place the student on emergency suspension and schedule a behavior hearing with the District hearing officer.
+Under Nevada law, students in possession of dangerous weapons will be removed from school, most likely placed into an Interim Alternative Educational Setting (IAES), for one year.
+However, for students involved in battery on a district employee with injury and students involved in distribution of controlled substances, for a first offense the school must create a support plan employing restorative practices, and the child should be returned to their school.
 Should there be substantial safety concerns stemming from the first offense, movement of a student may occur.
-In these instances, the receiving school would be required to implement a positive behavioral support plan employing restorative practices.
+In these instances, the receiving school would be required to implement a behavioral support plan employing restorative practices.
 Sites are encouraged to work closely with the Department of MTSS/SEL to develop such a plan.

-Per IDEA, for a student with a disability, to result in a mandatory change of placement, the battery must result in severe bodily injury.
+1 Per IDEA, for a student with a disability, to result in a mandatory change of placement, the battery must result in severe bodily injury.

 In addition to the "Big 3" violations, a student may be suspended on an emergency basis if his or her conduct is deemed to pose a serious threat to the Health, Safety, and Welfare of the school community.
 This has most often been prompted by specific threats to individuals or threats of mass destruction.
-A twostage threat inquiry process is used to determine the degree of threat.
-To be consistent with revisions to Chapter 392 related to Battery and Distribution, for a first offense every attempt will be made to developa positive behavioral support plan that employs restorative practices, allowing the child to remain safely in their zoned/homeschool.
-Finally, (consistent with Nevada Revised Statute and the District Behavioral Matrix-see appendix)if a child develops a pattern of behavior that has not been corrected by the tiered MTSS process that student may be deemed a Habitual Discipline Problem, a behavior hearing is prompted.
+A two stage threat inquiry process is used to determine the degree of threat.
+To be consistent with revisions to Chapter 392 related to Battery and Distribution, for a first offense every attempt will be made to develop a support plan that employs restorative practices, allowing the child to remain safely in their zoned/home school.
+Finally, (consistent with Nevada Revised Statute and the District Behavioral Matrix-see appendix) if a child's pattern of behavior has resulted in the principal classifying a child as a Habitual Discipline Problem, a behavior hearing is prompted.
 When this occurs proper documentation and notice must be provided to parents and the Behavioral Division.
 A Hearing will be conducted in which a hearing officer will hear the case and render a decision regarding the outcome for a student.
-It is critical to understand that before a child can be classified in this manner, the child must be receiving supports through the school's MTSS system including but not limited to, a positive behavioral support plan employing restorative elements.
-Before a final classification, this plan should be reviewed with parent and student.
-A parent does have a right to enter into a behavioral support plan for their child to help keep the student in their current school of enrollment.
-Such a plan is developed with the school and family to target the specific behaviors that are keeping a student from engaging in tier 1 expectations.
-Revisions to statute stemming from legislation passed during the 2019 legislative session, strengthen the need for proper planning and the employment $\sigma$ restorative practices, as part of behavioral and social support, in an attempt to prevent a habitual pattern of behavior.
+It is critical to understand that before a child can be classified in this manner, the child should be receiving supports through the school's MTSS system.
+Additionally, before a final classification, a parent does have a right to enter into a behavioral support plan for his or her child.
+Revisions to statute stemming from Assembly Bill 168, passed during the 2019 legislative session, strengthen the need for proper planning and the employment of restorative practices, as part of behavioral and social support, in an attempt to prevent a habitual pattern of behavior.